This is our annual reminder about spending your Flexible Spending Account dollars and setting your allotment for next year.

 As you incur eligible expenses you can apply to the company that handles your FSA to get the money back.
 Usually a receipt is used as proof.
 With my company’s provider I can fill out the form online and upload PDF’s of the receipts.
 It doesn’t get much easier (check with your HR/Benefits department to learn what your company system is).

 A flexible spending account is a nice way to maximize some tax advantages and save more money.

 As you know, most flexible spending accounts are “use it or lose it” type plans.
 You decided at the beginning of the year how much you’d like to contribute, tax-free, to your flexible spending account.
 Then, you spend the rest of the year dipping into that savings to try and spend it all.

-If you don’t spend it all, not only to you miss out on the tax savings, but you lose your remaining funds.
+Before the current rule change, if you didn’t spend it all, not only did you miss out on the tax savings, but you lost your remaining funds.
 Not good!
 This is obviously the reason anyone talking about flexible spending accounts is going to advise you to be ultra conservative when estimating your spending.

 Checking the Balance

 Most employers use a third-party company to run the employee flexible spending account.
 My company used PayFlex.com.
 They had a website where I could sign into my account and review my flexible spending account balance.
 If I’d spent all of my flexible spending account funds, I could stop at this step.
 If not, I would need to claim some more spending.

 Have you spent money on qualifying medical expenses this year and not applied for reimbursement for those funds?
 Well, now is the time to do it.